MaiA14/my_youtube_player/README.md

 React web application using axios to fetch data from YouTube API.
 App contains video player (like youtube) and option to search for videos.

 Technologies:\
-Front-end : React, axios, SCSS ,HTML5, Material-Ui.\
+Front-end : React, axios, SCSS ,HTML5, Material-ui.

 On app load: